marcusRB/IDBootcamps-Sound-Dynamics-A/README.md

-> the what, why, and the how of the project.
+> the what, the why, and the how of the project.

 ### 1. Project Description

 **What?**

 The aim of the project is to create an application that combines ETL with data analysis to discover and/or compare musical artists.

 In this phase, a Python package has been developed capable of reading the data, preparing it for analysis, calculating basic statistics and finally, creating visualisations to discover similarities between different artists.